BioBoost/embedded_systems_course/virtual_machine/virtual_machine.md

 ![Creating a VM - Hard drive file type](img/vm_vdi.png)

 In the next step we get the option to create a dynamically allocated image or a fixed size image as can be seen in the figure below.
 A fixed size image is faster but will take up the full space we select for the size of the virtual drive.
-A dynamically allocated image is slower but will only grow in size when needed.
+A dynamically allocated image is "slower" but will only grow in size when needed.
 You will need to decide this for yourself based on the free space available on your host system.
+However the default option is probable the best.

 ![Creating a VM - Virtual drive allocation method](img/vm_dynamic.png)

 Now we need to select the hard drive file location (leave it as is) and size of the drive.
-Make sure to select **at least 25GB for the size** as shown in the figure below.
+Make sure to select **at least 20GB for the size** as shown in the figure below.
 Hitting create will finish the process of creating a VM.

 > #### Warning::Image resize
 >